firesim/firesim/docs/Advanced-Usage/Manager/Manager-Tasks.rst

 This process happens in parallel for all of the builds you specify.
-The command will exit when all builds are completed (but you will get notified as INDIVIDUAL builds complete if on F1).
+The command will exit when all builds are completed (but you will get notified as INDIVIDUAL builds complete if on F1) and indicate whether all builds passed or a build failed by the exit code.

 ..
 Note:: **It is highly recommended that you either run this command in a ``screen`` or use
     ``mosh`` to access the build instance.
 Builds will not finish if the manager is